Sherex/coredns_rqlite/README.md

 ```

 ### Acknowledgements and Credits
-This plugin, is inspired by https://github.com/wenerme/coredns-pdsql and https://github.com/arvancloud/redis
+This plugin is a fork of https://github.com/go-sql-driver/mysql which was further inspired by https://github.com/wenerme/coredns-pdsql and https://github.com/arvancloud/redis

 ### Development
-To develop this plugin further, make sure you can compile CoreDNS locally and get this repo (`go get github.com/cloud66-oss/coredns_mysql`).
+To develop this plugin further, make sure you can compile CoreDNS locally and get this repo (`go get github.com/cloud66-oss/coredns_rqlite`).
 You can switch the CoreDNS mod file to look for the plugin code locally while you're developing it:

-Put `replace github.com/cloud66-oss/coredns_mysql => LOCAL_PATH_TO_THE_SOURCE_CODE` at the end of the `go.mod` file in CoreDNS code.
+Put `replace github.com/cloud66-oss/coredns_rqlite => LOCAL_PATH_TO_THE_SOURCE_CODE` at the end of the `go.mod` file in CoreDNS code.

 If you're using Nix you can execute `nix develop` to enter an environment with the Go tools available.